tylerneylon/small_notes/mind_model/mind_model.md

 states of mind that have a not-purely-rational feeling associated with them.
 The most basic aspect of this --- akin to simple pleasure or pain --- can be seen as a relatively quick feedback loop to inform if the recent action memories are good are bad for the sake of learning.
-If a recent action was akin to hitting your thumb with a hammer, then you'll have pain as a clue to no longer take that same action.
+If you hit your thumb with a hammer, then you'll have pain as a clue to no longer take that same action.
 The model captures pain as negative feedback from the emotional state.